cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          optimization level of optimizing some common mathematical expressions --loop-optimization LEVEL
+                         optimization level of improving loops --loop-unrolling LEVEL
-                         optimization level of improving loops --if-expression-optimization LEVEL
+                         optimization level of unrolls loops with constant number of iterations --if-expression-optimization LEVEL
                          optimization level of improving ternary/if expressions --data-flow-optimization LEVEL